Robdel12/New-Frontiers/index.markdown

       Hi, I'm <span>Robert DeLuca</span>!
     </h3>
     <p>
-      With over a decade of experience in software engineering, I've developed a passion for crafting exceptional user experiences and streamlining developer workflows.
-You can usually find me diving into the details of single-page applications or experimenting with new technologies.
+      I'm a software engineer who loves building awesome, accessible front-end experiences—web, native apps, or APIs, I've done it all.
+I've spent time delving deep into visual testing at Percy (now BrowserStack), where I created a plethora of content and supported developer communities.
+I even contributed to helping Visa Checkout achieve WCAG 2.0 compliance, ensuring accessibility for millions.
     </p>

     <p>
-      When I'm not writing code, you might catch me geeking out over web testing – it's my favorite way to ensure apps are rock-solid and performant.
-And yes, Percy.io was an amazing experience – I loved working closely with customers to solve problems and pushing the limits of their SDKs.
+      Tech always excites me—whether it’s tinkering with IoT gadgets, experimenting with Large Language Models, or building tools like my macOS app, DraftPatch.
     </p>

     <p>
-      In my free time, I'm a total tech enthusiast.
-Give me an IoT gadget, a home automation project, or a car conversation, and I'm in my happy place!
-Let's grab coffee and geek out sometime!
+      When I step away from the keyboard, you'll find me wrenching on my 1995 NA8 Spec Miata (#20) or racing it in the SCCA Spec Miata Southwest Division.
+Nothing beats the thrill of chasing the perfect lap! 🏎️🏁
     </p>

     <p>
-      When I'm not behind a screen, you can find me tinkering under the hood of my 1995 NA8 Spec Miata (#20) or racing with the SCCA Spec Miata South West Division.
-It's an incredible adrenaline rush – nothing beats the thrill of racing! 🏎 🏁
+      Let's connect and geek out sometime!
     </p>
   </div>
 </div>